 Jesus said, “Ask and you will receive, and your joy will be complete” in John 16:24

-A couple weeks ago I went to lunch with some co-workers at Siam Square.
+Last week I went to lunch with some co-workers at Siam Square.
 (Check it out if you like Thai food.)
 We sat upstairs and chatted after placing our orders.
 Nancy, one of the ladies at our table, said, “I thought I saw our waitress come in with our drinks.”
 Seeing as we had no drinks, the waitress had not.
 After a minute, the waitress did indeed walk through the door with our drinks.
 I told Nancy, “You can see the future!” and we all laughed.
 I then told her to imagine a tall and handsome man walking through the door.

 Midway through our meal I looked up to see a tall man walk through the doorway (6’3”), followed by a taller man (6’5”)!
 I looked at Nancy and said, “Nancy!
 You did it!”
 Of course, both men were married.
 Even if they weren’t, I don’t know that I would have walked over there and told them my friend had predicted they would walk in the room.
 We did get another big laugh out of it though.

 Peter came up with a contest for Bryan and me to see who could gain the highest percent body weight by November.
 We started in late August.
 I weighed in at 165 and Bryan at 235 ½.
 I started taking creatine and drinking protein shakes twice a day.
 I have never felt so bloated in my life.
 Creatine is supposed to help you make more muscle and also to recover faster after competition.
 I didn’t feel a big difference in my recovery but it did help me gain weight.
-I was also lifting heavily during the preseason so I may had added extra muscle but I think most of the extra weight was water, as creatine also makes you retain water.
+I was also lifting heavily during the preseason, so I may have added extra muscle, but I think most of the extra weight was water, as creatine also makes you retain water.
 Regardless, I proceeded to top out at 174 lbs and win the contest.